redfin/react-server/integration-tests/README.md

 Note that this method is really best for testing effects of the client-side JavaScript.
 If you want to test the structure of the HTML rendered by a `Page`, this is the wrong method to use because the server-generated HTML will not be tested.
 For those kinds of tests, use `testWithDocument`.

-If you have a `done` argument in your callback, the specs will be asynchronous, and you are responsible for making sure `done` gets called.
+If you have a `done` argument in your callback, the specs will be asynchronous, and just as in any other Jasmine test, you are responsible for making sure `done` gets called.

 ### `getServerDocument(url: String, callback: Function(document))`